SIGN UP FOR OUR NEWSLETTER TODAY

 What is included ?

-When you fancy a change from the beach, there are loads of things to do in Malia before it’s time to hit the strip.
-Visit the resort’s sports centre for a game of football, or race your mates on the tracks at go-karting centre Kartland.
-For a top day out, jump on a bus and in 15 minutes you’re in Watercity, the region’s best water park.
-A hit with all ages, the park has hair-raising water slides like the Black and Red Tube, plus a wave pool, lazy river and jacuzzis.
+If you’d like to cool off and test your nerve at the same time, Watercity waterpark is about 15 minutes away.
+A hit with all ages, the park has hair-raising water slides like the Black and Red Tube, plus a wave pool, lazy river and Jacuzzis.
 You can also chill out at one of the park’s three bars and grab a burger at the grill.

 Clubbers: The strip is legendary for being Crete’s leading clubbing zone, packed with bars, clubs and non-stop parties

-Local time: Malia is 3 hours ahead of GMT/UK time
+Local time: Malia is 2 hours ahead of GMT/UK time.

 Tourist Information: Further Malia tourist information can be found at